BIGJRA/BIGJRA.github.io/src/_raw/rejuv/rene_ep_01.md

 Choose some options in the following... interactive scene? to end Spacea and Tiempa.

-Back in the Zeight, wait until the 25th.  you have control again, exit Zeight.
+Back in the Zeight, wait until the 25th.
+Once you have control again, exit Zeight.

 !dbattle(["Venam",:LEADER_VENAM3,3], ["Amber",:LEADER_AMBER2,3], "Desert Field")